nodejs/node-core-utils/README.md

 If you ever accidentally commit your access token on GitHub, you can simply revoke that token and use a new one.

+### Troubleshooting

+If you encounter an error that you cannot fix by yourself, please

+1. Make sure you update NCU to the latest version
+2. Try again with the `NCU_VERBOSITY=debug` environment variable set and open an issue at https://github.com/nodejs/node-core-utils/issues with detailed logs.

 ## Contributing